Devipriya1921/Devipriya1921/README.md

 ### Hi there👋 I am Devipriya..!!

-- 🔭 I have got trained as a Physical Design Trainee at VLSI System Design (VSD) and Semiconductor Fabless Accelerator Lab (SFAL), Bangalore.
+- 🔭 I have undergone training in Physical Design from VLSI System Design (VSD) and Semiconductor Fabless Accelerator Lab (SFAL), Bangalore.
-- Currently working as an Intern and trainee at Synopsys, Hyderabad.
+- Currently working as an Applications Engineer at Synopsys, Bangalore.
 - 📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/a-devipriya/)